 On 11 September 2019, the State of Qatar announced the adoption of Law No. (20) of 2019 on Anti-Money Laundering and Combating the Financing of Terrorism (AML/CFT Law), which amends and replaces Qatar’s existing law (Law No. (4) of 2010 on Combating Money Laundering and Terrorism Financing Law).
 Further AML/CFT legislation was announced on 26 December 2019 through the adoption of the Implementing Regulations to the new AML/CFT Law, as well as the adoption of Law No. (27) of 2019 Promulgating the Law on Combating Terrorism (CT Law).

-The AML/CFT Law No. 4 of 2010 defines money laundering offences, assigns duties and obligations to financial institutions and DNFBPs and established the National Anti-Money Laundering and Terrorism Financing Committee (NAMLC).
-The Law is based on the standards issued by the international AML/CFT policy-making body, the Financial Action Task Force (FATF).
+The AML/CFT Law No. (20) of 2019 defines money laundering offences, assigns duties and obligations to financial institutions and DNFBPs and established the National Anti-Money Laundering and Terrorism Financing Committee (NAMLC).
+The law is based on the standards issued by the international AML/CFT policy-making body, the Financial Action Task Force (FATF).

 The Regulatory Authority has issued two Rulebooks that regulate AML/CFT within the QFC.
 The Anti-Money Laundering and Combating the Financing of Terrorism Rules 2019 and the Anti-Money Laundering and Combating the Financing of Terrorism (General Insurance) Rules 2019 are collectively referred to as the “AML/CFT Rules”.
 These rules apply to all authorised firms and DNFBPs, including financial services firms and other professional services firms such as lawyers, auditors, accountants and trust service providers.